 Even though you can’t see them, the skin cells that lie in the deeper layers of your skin are just as important than the surface skin cells.
 In fact, some would argue that they’re even more important, because they’re responsible for everything from cell regeneration to collagen production.

 Thanks to their lightweight consistency, serums are able to penetrate deeper into the skin than moisturizers.
-Using a hydrating serum, in addition to a hydration moisturizer, allows all layers of your skin to benefit from powerful hydrating skin care ingredients.
+Using a hydrating serum, in addition to a hydration moisturizer, allows all layers of your skin to benefit.

 Make Time for a Weekly Face Mask

 Many believe that face masks are an indulgent treat.
-While some don’t do much more than provide an Insta-worthy picture, others really do have the potential to transform dehydrated skin.
+While some don’t do much more than provide an Insta-worthy picture, others really do have the potential to transform the look of dehydrated skin.

 Well, it all depends on the mask you choose, since each will be designed to tackle different skin issues.
 You’ll find masks dealing with everything from aging to hyperpigmentation, and, as you can imagine, hydrating masks are also a popular product.